mdaffin/disconnected.systems/site/blog/archlinux-meta-packages/index.md

 Now, we are going to abuse this concept slightly and not only use them to install groups of packages via dependencies but also to install related system configuration.
 This is not something `pacman` is really designed to do and results in some hacky workaround which we will discuss below.
-The end result, however, works very well in practice.
+In practice this works really well.

 ## Organising Our Meta-Packages